bildlich/textfiles-to-mongodb/README.md

 2. Start the MongoDB server
 3. Run `textfiles-to-mongodb.py`

-❗️ Note: The script will overwrite the data every time you run it.
+❗️ Note: The script will overwrite the entire collection in the database.

-## Todo

-* Test more thoroughly
-* Remove lost quotation marks (trailing at the beginning or end of a sentence)
-* Consider replacing 'lazy' quotation marks with correct quotation marks